Global and Community Practice

 Community Practice

-Community practice involves taking planned action to build capacity to address common concerns of people in communities, groups, and organizations through supporting and developing local leadership.
-It includes growing and strengthening diverse social networks and economic arrangements to enable communities, groups, and organizations to meet their own needs and to thrive.
+Community practice involves taking planned action to build and strengthen capacity to address unjust systems and collective concerns of people in communities, groups, and organizations through supporting and developing local and global leadership.
+Community practitioners engage and collaborate with local and global stakeholders to meet their community’s needs and to thrive in the context of shifting social, economic, and environmental arrangements.

 Field Placements

-In your field placement, you may develop effective programs, advocate for policy changes, work with community groups to build capacity, develop peer-based support systems, design and implement social media campaigns, raise funds through grant-writing, plan and implement events, provide prevention education and community outreach, and more.
+During the fieldwork portion of the curriculum, you will have the chance to put your coursework into practice as you encounter opportunities to develop effective programs, advocate for policy changes, work with community groups to build capacity, develop peer-based support systems, design and implement social media campaigns, raise funds through grant-writing, plan and implement events, provide prevention education and community outreach, and more – depending on your field location(s) and focus.

 A small sample of the internships that some of our recent graduates were placed in includes: